urostripunovic/PS-Plus-Randomizer/README.md

-# PSN Plus Essentials and Deluxe Games Randomizer App
+# Ps Plus Premium and Extra Game Randomizer App

-A PS Plus game randomizer app for the subscription tiers Premium and Extra or combined.
-Using the API provided by [PlatPrices](https://platprices.com/developers.php) as well as my own API created with the help of [Express.js](https://expressjs.com/) and [Puppetteer](https://pptr.dev/).
-Puppetteer was used in-order to scrape a website of the current available ps plus games for each subscription tier and express was used as a backend for that as well as to hide the API key for when this site is deployed.
+The PS Plus Game Randomizer App is designed exclusively for the Premium and Extra subscription tiers.
+With this app, users can discover new games to try and achieve platinum trophies for.
+The app provides information about each game, including the number of trophies available, the difficulty level, and the estimated time required to earn a platinum trophy.
+Additionally, users can view gameplay videos and screenshots for a better understanding of the game's content.

+The app is powered by a combination of APIs, including the one provided by [PlatPrices](https://platprices.com/developers.php), and my own custom API built using [Express.js](https://expressjs.com/) and [Puppetteer](https://pptr.dev/).
+Leveraging Puppetteer, the app effectively scrapes the website to gather up-to-date information on the current selection of PS Plus games available for each subscription tier.
+By utilizing Express.js as the backend, the app ensures the security of the API key and processes the scraped data efficiently.

 ## [Link to the randomizer app]()

 ### TODO

+#### Backend
+- [x] Finished it before starting the documentation

+#### Frontend
 - [x] Initial loading screen
 - [x] Create the intial buttons
     - Select options that should be randomized and a random button.